Thank you all for the generous support in the completion of these projects!

 Expansion of Red Hill River Conservation Area Brings LRCT Conserved Land Total Over 24,000 Acres

-LRCT recently acquired a 44-acre parcel of land in Sandwich (Map R11, Lot 9B) lying east of Great Rock Road and west of LRCT’s 372-acre Red Hill River Conservation Area.
+LRCT acquired a 44-acre parcel of land in Sandwich (Map R11, Lot 9B) lying east of Great Rock Road and west of LRCT’s 372-acre Red Hill River Conservation Area in July 2015.
 The property includes a large wetland with rich wildlife habitat, as well as forested upland and a small area of farmland.
 The parcel adjoins and expands LRCT’s Red Hill River Conservation Area, which in turn abuts the 176-acre Myers-Schneider property on which the Town of Sandwich holds a conservation easement.

 The land was owned by the family of the late David Leach, and the family agreed to sell the land to LRCT so that it could be conserved in perpetuity.
 We feel fortunate to have had worked with landowners so committed to conservation.